-Taken together, these studies may indicate differences in toxicity between the source and target substance that are of relevance to both the 90 day repeated-dose and the pre-natal developmental toxicity study proposals.
-As the source and target substances display significant differences in toxicity in the OECD 422 studies, ECHA concludes that in this case it is not possible to predict human health effects from data for the reference substance within the group by interpolation to other substances in the group, as required by Annex XI, 1.5.
+Taken together, these studies may indicate differences in toxicity between the source and target substance that are of relevance to both the 90 day repeated-dose study and the prenatal developmental toxicity study proposals.
+As the source and target substances display significant differences in toxicity in the OECD 422 studies, ECHA concludes that in this case it is not possible to predict human health effects from data for the reference substance within the group by interpolation to other substance in the group, as required by Annex XI, 1.5.

 ECHA has considered your explanation that the bladder effects are likely caused by the presence of the tributyl phosphate ester impurity.
-However, ECHA notes that while this is one possible explanation for the observed bladder effects, it is not possible, based on the available evidence, to conclude whether these effects are caused only by the presence of the tributyl phosphate ester impurity present in that particular test, or whether other constituents of the source substance contribute to this effect.
-ECHA considers that in the absence of evidence that allows the exclusion of these bladder effects, these effects clearly demonstrate differences in toxicity among the source and registered substance, and cannot be ignored.
+However, ECHA notes that while this is one possible explanation for the observed bladder effects, it is not possible, based on the available evidence, to conclude whether these effects are caused only by the tributyl phosphate impurity present in that particular test, or whether other constituents of the source substance contribute to this effect.
+ECHA considers that in the absence of evidence that allows the exclusion of these bladder effects, these effects clearly demonstrate differences in toxicity between the source and registered substance, and cannot be ignored.